-Roger Strair, MD, PhD is the chief of Hematologic Malignancies/Hematopoietic Stem Cell Transplantation at Rutgers Cancer Institute of New Jersey, as well as a professor of medicine at Robert Wood Johnson Medical School.
+Roger Strair, MD, PhD is a medical oncologist and chief of blood disorders at Rutgers Cancer Institute of New Jersey and professor of medicine at Rutgers Robert Wood Johnson Medical School.

 Dr. Roger Strair and long-time colleague nurse Jackie Manago.

 Dr. Roger Strair has been a physician and researcher at the Cancer Institute of New Jersey for 18 years.
 For all of this time he has focused his efforts on the care of patients with hematologic (blood-derived) malignancies such as leukemia, lymphoma, multiple myeloma, myelodysplasia and related disorders.
 He has also been a founding member of the Cancer Institute's Hematopoietic/Bone Marrow Transplant Program.
 Dr. Strair works with a specialized group of medical oncologists, nurse practitioners, bone marrow transplant coordinators, nurse clinicians and laboratory research scientists, who are engaged in novel research.
 Supported by the Institute, individual research grants, and funds donated by fund raising activities such as the Century for the Cure bicycle ride and the Two Guys Golf Event, early phase laboratory and clinical studies designed to ease the burden of cancer are underway.
 Some of those research efforts include:

 Listening to the Patient